 Trend 2: Manual to Automatic

 Have trading bots killed manual sports trading?
 I think the answer is yes.
-Save for a few courtsiders operating in a grey-to-illegal area of the business, I don’t believe there are many sports traders left who could make a living on manually trading whatever sport on Betfair, based on gut feeling alone.
-Much like in the financial markets, where high-frequency trading disrupted the business, the betting exchanges were conquered by the tech-savvy punters who manage to scrape any little value they find – automatically and on a large scale, with the use of sophisticated trading algorithms.
+Save for a few courtsiders operating in a grey-to-illegal area of the business, I don’t believe there are many sports traders left who could make a living on manually trading whatever sport on Betfair.
+In the financial markets, high-frequency trading disrupted the business.
+The betting exchanges were conquered by the tech-savvy punters who manage to scrape any little value they find.
+They do so automatically and on a large scale, with the use of sophisticated trading algorithms.

-If you have good programming skills and the will to put them to use, I would strongly recommend exploring this option.
-It surely requires a lot of work to create a functioning and profitable trading bot, but the good thing is you can always test it with very small stakes until you feel comfortable raising them, so there is not much to lose.
+If you have good programming skills and the will to put them to use, you could explore this option.
+It surely requires a lot of work to create a functioning and profitable trading bot.
+The good thing is you can always test it with very small stakes until you feel comfortable raising them.
+There is not much to lose.
 Good places to start are Betfair Pro Trader and Trader 247.